faenrandir/a_careful_examination/documents/my_journey/my_familys_dedication.md

+---
-## My Family's Dedication to the Gospel
+title: "My Family's Dedication to the Gospel"
+permalink: /my-familys-dedication-to-gospel/
+doctype: snippet
+layout: page
+---

 The family I grew up in was highly faithful to the Church way of life (not perfect, of course, but actively striving).
 A few examples: